 Blueberry Lemon Cronuts

-I love the site of it.
+I love the sight of it.
 I love delicious combinations of flavors.
-Lemon and blueberries are one of my favorite flavor combinations.
+Lemon and blueberries are some of my favorite flavor combinations.

 What is A Cronut

 The Cronut was introduced on May 10, 2013, at Ansel’s bakery, Dominique Ansel Bakery, in New York’s Soho neighborhood.
 On the same night, a blogger from Grub Street, the online restaurant blog from New York magazine, reported on the new pastry.
 The post resulted in much interest and online circulation, and by the third day, a line of over 100 people had formed outside the shop to buy it.
 Leading to the Cronut being named by TIME magazine as one of the best “extremely fun” inventions of 2013.
 Wikipedia

 If you love this recipe, you will definitely love my Blueberry Lemon Poke Cake with Frozen Blueberry Candy.

 You will find some recipes to fry them Cronuts.
 I prefer to bake mine for a light and airy texture.

 It also helps eliminate excess grease you would have from frying.